New Zealands Ajaz Claims Record 10-for But India On Top In Second Test - UrduPoint

 Kyle Jamieson top-scored with 17 but none of the Kiwi batsmen survived the bowling onslaught as they went down to the lowest-ever Test score against India by any side.

-The previous lowest Test score in India was the home side's 75 against West Indies at Delhi in 1987.
+The previous lowest Test score in India was the home side's 75 against the West Indies in Delhi in 1987.